numediart/PoseTReID_DATASET/README.md

 </div>

-PoseTReID is a generic framework for real-time 2D multi-person tracking along with face re-identification specifically for distributed people interaction spaces such as malls or parks.
+PoseTReID is a generic framework which combines detector, tracker, and re-identifier in order to effectively track specific people accross multiple cameras or video scenses, in both short and long term for distributed contexts of people interaction spaces such as malls or amusement parks, etc.

 ## 🖴 Dataset #1: `GTA_V_DATASET`